Suspenders: Fashion

 While suspenders have been in and out of fashion over the last century (alternating with belts in general preference), there has been a brief resurgence in interest, possibly due to the styles seen in films like Wall Street.
 Many business people, newscasters (such as Larry King in the United States) and professionals such as lawyers also still wear suspenders.

 Narrow, clip-on style suspenders are also a typical part of skinhead, and to a lesser extent, punk fashion.
 In skinhead and punk fashion, suspenders are typically between 3/4 and 1 in in width.

 Materials used for making suspenders have also changed over time, with newer additions such as rayon, a hard-wearing synthetic fibre, now offered.
-Generally, a high-quality rayon with elastic webbing is the fabric used to create suspenders, with silks webbing or tubed suiting cloths from mills such as Dugdale Bros of England also used.
+Generally, a high-quality rayon with elastic webbing is the fabric used to create suspenders, with silk webbing or tubed suiting cloths from mills such as Dugdale Bros of England also used.

 Suspenders can be measured in a variety of different ways to ensure proper fitting.
 To accurately measure suspenders, first, start by measuring from the back pant line, then cross over the opposite shoulder down to the front pant line.
 Add a few additional inches for adjustments when required.